 Are NGA students eligible to apply?
 I did not see “NGA” year at the application form.

-NGA students should first consult with Walid and Amina (see their email addresses HERE).
+NGA students should first consult with Walid and Amina (see their email addresses and workin hours HERE).
 If approved, they can apply, and should indicate “First Year” in “Academic Year”.
 However, they should indicate “NGA” in the “Major” question.

 What are some tips for me to increase the chances of being accepted to the conference?